ovh/docs/pages/account/customer/iam-manager-access/guide.en-us.md

 ## Instructions

-To be able to log on the manager, a user should have at least this minimum set of rights on the account resource :
+To be able to log on the OVHcloud Control Panel, a user should have at least this minimum set of rights on the account resource :
 - account:apiovh:me/get
 - account:apiovh:me/supportLevel/get
 - account:apiovh:me/certificates/get
 - account:apiovh:me/tag/get

-With these rights, a user will be able to log on the manager, but will not be able to perform any actions inside it if you not give him other rights through the IAM
+With these rights, a user will be able to log on the OVHcloud Control Panel, but will not be able to perform any actions inside it if you not give him other rights through the IAM

 ### Using UI